 Ponatinib

-Ponatinib is a targeted therapy drug that is used to treat some types of leukaemia.
+Ponatinib is a cancer drug.
+It is used to treat some types of leukaemia.

 What is ponatinib?